ppatel0910/Venmo_Case_Study/README.md

 Venmo was founded in August 2009, and was publicly launched in March 2012.

 ### Who are the founders of the company?
+Andrew Kortina and Iqram Magdon-Ismail are co-founders of Venmo.
+They originally met freshman year at the University of Pennsylvania.
+They were assigned as random roommates, and the pair were both studying computer science at the start of college.
+Although Kortina ended up studying in “Philosophy and Creative Writing and minors in Computer Science and Logic”, he kept an interest in computer science.